NexusRanger/Reddit-Monitor-V1.1/README.md

 # Instructions:

-Open Script.Google.com  You shouldn't need to log in if your already logged into Chrome
+Open Script.Google.com  You won't need to log in if your already logged into Chrome

 Click: 'New Project', clear the window and paste in the Javascript from Reddit-Monitor-V1-1.js

 Or you can simply import the project from here: <a href="https://script.google.com/d/1h7hTRlp1Tet7fFuBm9iuc4fIZeSTkX0rsM76scEzION9wx5S7GhDf9dm/edit?usp=sharing">  Reddit Monitor - Google Apps Scripts</a>

- Save the script, then click Run and grant permissions.
+ Save the script, then click Run and grant permissions

  No need to 'Deploy' unless you need to trigger remotely

- Re: permissions, you are saving this script & running it on YOUR OWN account,
+ Re: permissions, you are saving this script & running it on YOUR OWN account...

- & sending only to YOUR OWN email address & there is NO outside access
+ ...& sending only to YOUR OWN email address & there is NO outside access

- Useage: set a time trigger (clock icon on left) to run: 'checkForNewPosts'.
+ Useage: set a time trigger (clock icon on left) to run: 'checkForNewPosts'

  Run frequently up to 1/min for live updates, or every few hours for a regular overview

+ Or set up two or more Scripts, run one every minuite for a favourite subreddit, and others over hours?
  #
  Questions?
 Ask on Reddit - u/Godberd